servicebinding/spec/README.md

       - service.binding:endpoints:elementType=sliceOfMaps:sourceKey=type:sourceValue=url
     ```

+1. Mount the items of a collection into the binding `Secret` with one key per item

+    ```yaml
+    - path: spec.tags
+      x-descriptors:
+      - service.binding:tags:elementType=sliceOfStrings
+    ```

+1. Mount the values of collection entries into the binding `Secret` with one key per entry value

+    ```yaml
+   - path: bootstrap
+      x-descriptors:
+      - service.binding:endpoints:elementType=sliceOfStrings:sourceValue=url
+    ```

 ### Non-OLM Operator and Resource Annotations

 Non-OLM Operators are configured by adding annotations to the Operator's CRD with mapping configuration.
 All Kubernetes resources are configured by adding annotations to the resource.